Yinhao-c/CyhTabs/README.md

 ---

 > ⚠️ **Update:** CyhTabs is now published on Firefox Add-ons (AMO).
 Install the official Firefox add-on directly from the Mozilla Add-ons site: https://addons.mozilla.org/en-US/firefox/addon/cyhtabs/
+>
+> This project uses AI assistance to fix some syntax and comment issues in the code

 ---